rafaelmagalhaes/nuxt3-auth/tutorial.md

 ### Middlewares

 > Nuxt provides a customizable route middleware framework you can use throughout your application, ideal for extracting code that you want to run before navigating to a particular route.

-> Route middleware are navigation guards that receive the current route and the next route as arguments.
+Route middleware is navigation guards that receive the current route and the next route as arguments.

 We are going to create a named route middleware. which is placed in the `middleware/` directory and will be automatically loaded via asynchronous import when used on a page.